artemkv/artemkv.github.io/supervised_learning.md

 - Check that all data is numeric.
 Everything has to be converted to numbers
 - Identify categorical features.
 Many algorithms cannot work with categorical data (e.g. "book genre" or "author id"), since they rely on the notion of distance.
 Simple solution is one-hot encoding
 - Check for missing values.
-Missing values can imputed with the mean.
+Missing values can be imputed with the mean.
 Another option is to simply drop rows with missing values
 - Check for outliers.
 Outliers should be analyzed and optionally removed
 - Zero-center the data.
 Can be done subtracting the mean across every individual feature (`X -= np.mean(X, axis = 0)`)
 - Normalize the data to make sure every dimension is of approximately the same scale.
-Data is often scaled in the [0, 1] range or [-1, 1] range.
+Data is often scaled in the `[0, 1]` range or `[-1, 1]` range.
 Some scaling methods are very sensitive to the presence of outliers
 - One way to scale data is to divide each dimension by its standard deviation (`X /= np.std(X, axis = 0)`).
 Another popular (and very similar) way is to apply min-max
 - Labels for binary classification should be converted to 0 and 1
 - Check for correlated features.
 Correlated features affect the output in the similar way, so they should be eliminated.
 Highly correlated features are often the same feature just expressed in different units, or a derived value.
 Keeping the same feature twice would result in that feature dominating the prediction